Fast forward: three years of dating, a strong marriage, a fabulous child, and the founding and creation of Yucatan Today.

 The cover photograph of our December 2015 edition of the magazine was taken by Juan Manuel at a barber shop in Izamal.
 If you look closely, you can see his reflection in the mirror.

-Below are a few of the condolence letters received by Yucatan Today:
+Below are a few of the condolence letters received from our clients by Yucatan Today:

 “Now that I am an adult, I can really grasp what an important and positive father figure Juan Manuel was for me, always encouraging me to draw, take photographs, and be artistic.”